William Tennent: Death

 Tennent died in Warminster in 1746, and his gravesite can still be found today in the church cemetery of the Neshaminy-Warwick Presbyterian Church.
 Tennent's last will and testament is on record at the Bucks County Court House.
 It indicates that by the time he died he was still a humble servant of God, leaving what little he had to his wife Catherine (née Kennedy) Tennent.
-It is alleged that Tennent was also a slave owner, although the historical record is inconclusive.
+Tennent, as well as his sons Gilbert Tennent and William Tennent, Jr., were slaveholders.

 Legacy

 At least one school, William Tennent High School (located close to the location of the Log College) is named for Tennent.
 In addition, there is a Log College Middle School named in honor of the original Log College, about .25 mi from the original building's location.
 Both are public schools within the Centennial School District in Bucks County, Pennsylvania, specifically Warminster, PA.

-Inspired by the model of theological education began by Tennent and beginning in 2020, the William Tennent School of Theology was launched in Woodland Park, Colorado.
-The school currently offers three postgraduate degree programs, a M.A.T.S., a M.Litt., and a M.Div.
+Inspired by the model of theological education begun by Tennent and beginning in 2020, the William Tennent School of Theology was launched in Woodland Park, Colorado.
+The school currently offers five postgraduate degree programs, including the Master of Arts in Theological Studies, the Master of Letters, and the Master of Divinity.